bensutherland/amplitools/README.md

 - `10_designer/seq_and_minfo_for_submission.csv` (submission info only)
 The submission csv has fields (1) marker name; (2) chr; (3) ref allele (based on genome); (4) alt allele; (5) strand; (6) marker type; (7) priority level; (8) formatted seq (e.g., ATGC[A/G]ATGC).
 More details are available in the script.

+## F. Database storage ##
+This section will provide suggestions as to how to best store amplicon sequence data from variantCaller outputs. (#TODO)